Carbon capture technologies

 Flowchart illustrating the direct air capture process.
 It starts with an air reactor (oxidiser) receiving air and producing H₂O and N₂ + O₂.
 The air reactor is connected to a pellet reactor, which uses K₂CO₃ and produces CaCO₃.
 The pellet reactor is linked to a CO₂ separation unit, which outputs CO₂ and receives power and gas as well as H₂O.
 The process also involves a capture solution KOH.

-Simplified direct air carbon capture process adapted from Energistyrelsen2024.
+Simplified direct air carbon capture process adapted from Danish Energy Agency2024.

 Post conditioning